 147 Zion Park Blvd, Springdale / 435-772-3366

 Once you know that you’re going to have your wedding at Zion National Park, I suggest booking the accommodations right away as Zion gets SO busy, especially in the spring and summer.

 Alternatively, if you don’t mind a little driving you can choose to stay in La Verkin which is about 15-20 minutes from Springdale.
 My in-laws stayed out there and had the choice of loads of really nice

-St. George is about an hour away so not ideal if you plan to get married in and spend every day in Zion.
+St. George is about an hour away so not ideal if you are planning to get married in and spend every day in Zion.
 However, if you’re just having the wedding and maybe spending an extra day in Zion, you could use St. George as a home base to explore other areas of Utah, Nevada, or Arizona.

 But if you plan on being in Zion for several days, I would suggest staying in Springdale, it just makes everything much easier.
 We stayed at and totally loved the Cable Mountain Lodge.
 We had room D421 which is an amazing suite that overlooks the pool and the watchman –